M-Python13/M-Python13/README.md

 ## Hi there I'm M.👋
 - Former Bot Developer for the Angel's Garden, a server on the Discord app.
-- Mainly programming in Python with very basic knowledge in HTML.
+- Mainly programming in Python with very(and largely forgotten) basic knowledge in HTML.
 - [Discord: M.#1653](https://discord.com/users/756828461254836286)
 - [Twitter: Mattanimous](https://twitter.com/MPyDisRo13)
 ### Languages